thinktecture/relayserver/docs/development-getting-started.md

 [PowerShell Core](https://github.com/powershell/powershell) scripts, to be able to run cross platform on Windows, macOS and Linux.

-First, a script is provided to build all the docker images (`src/build-docker-images.ps1`).
+A compose file is provided to build all the docker images (`src/docker/docker-compose.yml`).
+You can build the images with the `docker compose build` command.

-All other scripts are located in the folder `src/docker`:

-* The external components (database, message queue, details see below) can be started with the `run-dependencies.ps1` script.
-* Then the environment with one relay server (`run-environment.ps1`)
-* or a multi-server environment (`run-environment-multiserver.ps1`) can be started.

 ## First time Development & Test-Setup